A Full Checklist for Your Home Workstation Setup

 4. Office Accessories

-It’s now time for the fourth item on your home workstation setup checklist - adding personal items.
+It’s now time for the fourth item on your home office setup checklist - adding personal items.
 By now, you have the basic structure and layout of your home office.
 You just need to add some work and personal items and accessories to efficiently do your work.

 - A desk lamp